 However, since the start of the pandemic in March 2020, our packaged direct to consumer business has grown exponentially and, in parallel, we have had more time to think about the beautiful environment around us, that we’re so privileged to live in.

-At the start of this year, we therefore decided to ‘up our game’ when it comes to our commitment to protecting our environment and we have consequently set ourselves the ambitious goal of becoming a carbon positive business as soon as we can.
+At the start of last year, we therefore decided to ‘up our game’ when it comes to our commitment to protecting our environment and we have consequently set ourselves the ambitious goal of becoming a carbon positive business as soon as we can.
 The process has started with us estimating our current carbon footprint using established GreenHouse Gas accounting principles, incorporating Stage 1, Stage 2 and Stage 3 emissions (see https://ghgprotocol.org for more details).

 Having identified the largest contributors to our carbon footprint, we have developed the following action plan for this year: